mucheniski/python-for-data-science/README.md

 And
 ![](/img/OperatorAnd.png)

-Continue in Reading files with open (3:39)
+Continue in Loading data with pandas (4:07)